 Regardless of where you are in your cross stitch journey, you will find a time where you want to stitch, but don’t know what.
 Unlike the same feeling with reading a book, it’s not as simple as to just walk into a bookstore, and so I’ve compiled a list of the places I most frequent to get some cross stitch inspiration.

 You can buy degree artwork online, for less than £500.
-Whilst many of these artists have great skill, they’re still exploring their creative side and style.
+Whilst many of these artists have great skills, they’re still exploring their creative side and style.
 This means the wealth of content from varied styles is staggering.
-The link above has 1 million pieces in it, all gallery level quality, simply from lesser known artists.
+The link above has 1 million pieces in it, all gallery level quality, simply from lesser-known artists.
 This is where the trends for the next few years come from, so get in early.

 Online Museum Collections

 Etsy is a fantastic place to pick up patterns, completed pieces, and frankly, anything.
 But its also great at inspiration.
 The above link looks at just cross stitch within Etsy worldwide, however you can also look at all art (be it cross stitch, paintings, illustrations, etc).

 Stock images are quality images created for all kinds of purposes, however, they can also serve as inspiration.
 They’re well put together images from a series of styles and offer a sheer volume greater than even google images.
 The link above goes to Shutterstock, but they’re all as good as each other.

 There are loads of artists on DeviantArt that specialize in cross stitch, and most of those find groups like the stitching pirates.
 They have a whole heap of artwork by previous artists, ranging from super contemporary to standard kits.

 If that doesn’t fill your inspiration bottle, then you can look at all of DeviantArt’s content, or narrow it down on specific words.